-Bay Area Rapid Transit (BART) Silicon Valley is a planned 16-mile extension of the existing BART regional heavy rail system to San Jose, Milpitas and Santa Clara, California.
-The project will be delivered in phases, with construction on the first phase began in April 2012.
+Bay Area Rapid Transit (BART) Silicon Valley is a planned 16-mile extension of the existing BART regional heavy rail system to San Jose, Milpitas and Santa Clara, California, US.
+The project is being delivered in phases, and construction on the first phase began in April 2012.
 The first phase of BART expansion is scheduled to be opened for passenger service in 2017.

 This extension of the regional BART rail system was designed and is being built by the Santa Clara Valley Transportation Authority (VTA).
 It will be operated and maintained by BART.
 Nearly 5,500 jobs will be created during the construction of the line, track, systems and stations.
 An additional 4,000 indirect jobs will result from activities related to the contract, while 3,800 more jobs will support construction of the station campus areas, access roadways, parking structures and transit centres.

-The 16-mile BART Silicon Valley extension will connect Santa Clara County to the existing 109-mile BART system as well as to the cities of Oakland and San Francisco.
+The 16-mile BART Silicon Valley extension will connect Santa Clara County to the existing 109-mile BART system, as well as Oakland and San Francisco.
 It will include a five-mile tunnel underneath downtown San Jose.

 The northern section of the line will follow the Union Pacific railroad alignment south of the future Warm Springs station in Fremont.
 It will serve San Jose State University, Santa Clara University, HP Pavilion, Mineta SJ International Airport, and other education and shopping centres.

-The BART extension will provide alternate transit options, reduce traffic congestion and eliminate about 16,000t of greenhouse gas in a year.
+The BART extension will provide alternate transit options, reduce traffic congestion and eliminate approximately 16,000t of greenhouse gases in a year.
 It will also provide support for the development along the corridor.